Package 'ssmodels'

 Value

-fisher_infoSK: Fisher information matrix
+• fisher_infoSK: Approximate Fisher information matrix.

 References

-Emmanuel O Ogundimu, Jane L Hutton (2016).
+Ogundimu EO, Hutton JL (2016).
 “A Sample Selection Model with Skew-normal Distribution.”
 Scandinavian Journal of Statistics, 43(1), 172–190.

 Examples